-About once a quarter, the Covered Calls Advisor calculates the seven factors used to determine the current "Country Value Rankings".
-Today's results (shown in the table below), provides a value-oriented and objective framework that assists this advisor to make decisions regarding overweighting and underweighting specific countries and regions in the Covered Calls Advisor's portfolio.
+About once a quarter, the Covered Calls Advisor calculates the nine factors used to determine the current "Country Value Rankings" for 22 countries.
+Today's results (shown in the table below), provides a value-oriented and objective framework that assists this advisor to make decisions regarding overweighting and underweighting specific countries and regions in the Covered Calls Advisor's Portfolio.

-A comprehensive approach to asset allocation goes beyond diversification solely by asset classes (i.e. stocks, bonds, real estate, commodities, etc.); it should also include diversification by global geography.
+A comprehensive approach to asset allocation extends beyond diversification solely by asset classes (i.e. stocks, bonds, real estate, commodities, etc.).
+It should also include diversification by global geography.
 Behavioral finance research has clearly identified the profound tendency of most investors to succumb to "home-country bias".
-Legendary investor John Templeton was a leader in advocating for developing a global-oriented value investing perspective to achieve investing outperformance.
+Legendary investor John Templeton was a leading advocate for developing a globally oriented value investing perspective to achieve investing outperformance.

 Note: For expanded view, left click on this spreadsheet

 The Country Value Rankings table above is based on a weighted-average ranking system.
 You will notice that there are nine categories (and one factor for each category) used in the analysis of each country as follows:

 The next-to-last column on the Country Value Rankings spreadsheet shows the Weighted Average Summation Total for each country.
 The average for the 22 countries is shown as 13.02 which is a Slightly Bearish overall World rating.

 The overall market ratings for individual countries are:

 Slightly Bullish -- Malaysia, Russia, Hong Kong, Australia, and Taiwan

 Bearish -- Europe/Asia (EFA), U.S., France, and Japan